cobbler/cobbler/README.md

 To build the RPM, run `make rpms`.
 Developers, try `make webtest` to do a local `make install` that preserves your configuration.

+If you want to contribute you may find more information under [CONTRIBUTING.md](CONTRIBUTING.md).

+The documentation can be found at [Readthedocs](https://cobbler.readthedocs.io)